zoxpx/pxdocs/content/portworx-install-with-kubernetes/disaster-recovery/px-metro/4-failover-app.md

 ---
 title: "4.
 Failover an application"
 weight: 4
-keywords: cloud, backup, restore, snapshot, DR, migration, px-motion
+keywords: cloud, backup, restore, snapshot, DR, migration, kubemotion
 description: Find out how to failover an application from one Kubernetes cluster to another.
 ---